Click to grab your free copy of our Garden Tools Cheat Sheet!

-Growing pumpkins in pots - the basics
+Growing Pumpkins in Pots - the Basics

 - Choose the right container.

-- Find the right kind of pumpkin.
+- Find the right pumpkin variety.

 - Fill with fertile potting soil with good drainage.